Stanislus29/stangorithms/StanLogic/README.md

 ```

 ## Licence
-This project is licensed under the MIT Non-Commercial (MIT-NC) License.
+This project is dual-licensed under AGPL - 3.0, and a commercial license

 You are free to use, modify, and distribute this code for educational and research purposes only.
 Commercial use requires explicit permission from Somtochukwu Emeka-Onwuneme (Stan's Technologies).